Melting one

 Bern

 Nevertheless, Bern’s important role in global development is hardly known even in Switzerland—paradoxically, a so-called “chocolate country.”
 The wrongly presumed condemnation may have caused me to lose my role as a role model.
 Furthermore, the simplification in the spirit of the legend may have caused my procedure to lose significance.
-Under these circumstances, the paradox may have distorted perceptions, making this extensive history of chocolate seem less significant.
+Under these circumstances, the paradox may have distorted perceptions, making this extensive history seem less significant.

 Swiss